-I'm not going to tell you any stories, but this is THE favorite recipe of my guys at home.
-I admit, I'm not the last one to ask for more.
-Originally from Thailand, “The Crying Tiger” (or Nua Yang Nam Tok ) is a simple but particularly delicious dish.
-The intriguing name of this dish comes from the legend which says that a tiger having left behind the best piece of its prey, it was recovered and cooked by a villager: the tiger noticed and cried. of sadness.
-Served with a spicy sauce made from chili peppers, lime and fish sauce, this dish is perfect for meat and spice lovers.
+I'm not going to sugarcoat it, but this is my boys' absolute favorite recipe at home.
+And I admit, I'm always asking for seconds.
+Originating in Thailand, "The Weeping Tiger" (or Nua Yang Nam Tok ) is a simple yet incredibly delicious dish.
+The intriguing name comes from a legend about a tiger who left behind the best part of his prey.
+A villager found and cooked it, and the tiger wept with sadness.
+Served with a spicy sauce made with chilies, lime, and fish sauce, this dish is perfect for meat and spice lovers.

 Preheat your grill to high heat.
 Drain the beef from the marinade and grill it for about 3 to 5 minutes on each side, depending on thickness, until browned or rare (or medium if you prefer).
 Let the meat rest for 5 minutes before slicing it thinly.